At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 Over time, this moat deepens, bolstered by the compounding force of earned trust and attention.

-Jasper’s audience can’t imagine a world without his work.
+Jasper’s audience eventually refuses to imagine a world without his work in it.

 Larry, on the other hand, is an opportunity-seeker, forever hunting for magic bullets.
 Fickle.
 Scattered.